 A highly-advanced and personalized type of radiation treatment, Intensity Modulated Radiation Therapy (IMRT) gives radiation oncologists the ability to precisely target a cancerous tumor while reducing radiation exposure to the nearby healthy cells.
 Given from outside the body with a linear accelerator, IMRT is given in a cancer center or at a hospital on an outpatient basis.
-At Affiliated Oncologists in the Chicagoland area, we provide easy access to IMRT to patients at our locations in Chicago Ridge, Mokena, Hazel Crest, Tinley Park, New Lenox, Palos Heights and Oak Lawn.
+At Affiliated Oncologists in the Chicagoland area, we provide easy access to IMRT to patients at our locations in Chicago Ridge, Mokena, Hazel Crest, Palos Heights, and Oak Lawn, Illinois.

 How Does IMRT Work?